Magnusson Klemencic Associates

 Magnusson Klemencic Associates is an American structural and civil engineering consulting firm with its headquarters in Seattle, Washington.
 The company has completed projects worth more than $99 billion in 48 states and 54 countries.
-Significant MKA projects through its history include the World Trade Center, the Columbia Center, Aqua, the Doha Convention Center Tower, the Olympic Sculpture Park, and Salesforce Tower.
+Significant MKA projects through its history include the World Trade Center, the Columbia Center, Aqua, the Doha Convention Center Tower, the Olympic Sculpture Park, Salesforce Tower, and JW Marriott Indianapolis.

 History

 Magnusson Klemencic Associates was founded in 1920 as the W.H.
 Witt Company in Seattle.
 In 1929, Witt died in a railroad crossing accident and the company passed to partners Harold Worthington and George Runciman (who was referred to as "a leading structural engineer in Seattle").
 During this time the firm designed several notable Seattle buildings, including the Joseph Vance Building and the 1223 Spring Apartment Building.

 After the end of World War II the building industry in the United States picked up and the firm grew in size.
 In 1955 the firm was renamed Worthington and Skilling, reflecting the addition of John Skilling as a partner.
 John Skilling, a member of the National Academy of Engineering, remained a partner in the firm for over 45 years.
 Notable projects under Skilling's leadership include the World Trade Center, IBM Building, and the Columbia Center.
 During the design of the World Trade Center the firm maintained offices in Seattle as well as New York City.

 In 1960 the firm name changed to Worthington, Skilling, Helle & Jackson, reflecting the addition of Helge Helle and Joe Jackson as partners.
 In 1967, John V. Christiansen and Leslie E. Robertson would become partners and the firm would be named Skilling, Helle, Christiansen, Robertson.
 However, in the early 1980s partner Robertson split the New York City office from the firm to become Leslie E. Robertson Associates.
 And in 1983 the firm name changed to in 1983, Skilling Ward Rogers Barkshire and Bill Ward was named a partner.

 In 1976 Jon Magnusson joined the firm, having recently graduated from Berkeley.
 By age 30 Magnusson was a principal, and in 1987 the firm was renamed Skilling Ward Magnusson Barkshire.
 At age 34 Magnusson was CEO of the company.
 In 2003 Magnusson was recognized as an honorary member of the American Institute of Architects (AIA).

 Ron Klemencic joined the company in 1992, having spent the previous six years at KPFF Consulting Engineers in Seattle.
 He was eventually promoted to president, and in 2003 the firm changed its name to Magnusson Klemencic Associates, the first time since 1955 that the name did not reflect John Skilling's leadership.
 To date, the tallest building designed in the firm's history is the 1,808 ft Doha Convention Center Tower, currently under construction.

 Below is a summary of the firm's name changes since its inception.